 Recall that in Mark 2 of the Sabbath-healing incident, it is said there by Christ that "God desires mercy and not sacrifice"—in this case the sacrifice of failing to do the merciful act because it was the Sabbath.
 By the time we get to John 7, the peoples' attitude toward Him was hard-headed and competitive, and it blinded them to His merciful wisdom.
-With this combination working in their minds, they were incapable of rendering a righteous judgment.
+This combination, working in their minds, render them incapable of a righteous judgment.

 Can you separate your emotions from your judgment?
 That is very hard, brethren, and so that intensifies the possibility of making a bad mistake like these men did.
 Their bad mistake led directly to Christ's crucifixion.
 It was one of a very serious chain of mistakes of very bad judgments these people made on the basis of their competitive attitude toward Him even though they were getting part of the answers right as they went along, but it kept them from being perfectly right.

 We are beginning to see dangers involved in making judgments.
-It is very difficult for us to separate emotions of psychological state and so forth from decision-making processes that we normally go through.
+It is very difficult for us to separate emotions, our psychological state and so forth, from decision-making processes that we normally go through.
 As this event was closing off, He charged them, and of course us, with the responsibility of making righteous judgments.
 This makes it clear that God is not against us making judgments per se.
-In fact, in one sense this is what converted life is all about, but we have seen so far He does have concern about us making poor judgments, especially when they have a very high possibility of being nothing more than an opinion based on feelings and upon sentiments, and then we act out of human nature's poor equipment on the basis of those poor judgments, and we exacerbate already budding problems.
+In fact, in one sense, this is what converted life is all about.
+But we have seen so far He does have concern about us making poor judgments, especially when they have a very high possibility of being nothing more than opinions based on feelings and upon sentiments, and then we act out of human nature's poor equipment on the basis of those poor judgments, and we exacerbate already budding problems.

 Jesus said, "Do not judge according to appearance."
 That is a literal rendering of what He said.
 In a modern paraphrase, what Jesus has charged us with doing is, "Stop judging superficially."
 That is what "Do not judge according to appearance" means.
 "Stop judging superficially," and yet so many times in our inexperience and pride this is exactly what we do; and in Jesus' charge to us, we begin to see reasons why the commands against judging are so strong.